-In addition, Medidata products specifically support appropriate compliance with Electronic Records and Electronic Signature (ERES) requirements including the US FDA 21 CFR part 11 and Japan’s Ministry of Health Labor and Welfare (MHLW) ERES Regulation.
-We provide further support to assist our clients with their ERES compliance by training users on the significance of electronic signatures and requiring documentation of such training prior to end users utilizing Medidata products.
+Medidata’s platform specifically supports Electronic Record and Electronic Signature (ER/ES) requirements, including US 21 CFR part 11, Annex 11 and Japan’s Ministry of Health Labor and Welfare (MHLW) ER/ES regulations.
+We provide further support to assist our clients with their ER/ES compliance by training users on the significance of electronic signatures and requiring documentation of such training prior to utilizing Medidata solutions.

-- Coordination of audits of Medidata by clients and inspections of Medidata by regulatory authorities
+- Coordination of audits of Medidata by clients and prospects and inspections of Medidata by regulatory authorities

 - The evaluations and audits of Medidata’s key suppliers

 - The internal Quality System audit program